lowRISC/opentitan/hw/ip/aes/doc/_index.md

     1. The AES unit loads initial state into the State register inside the cipher core.

        _Depending on the cipher mode, the initial state is a combination of input data as well as IV._
-       _Note, if the CBC decryption is performed, or if running in CTR mode, the input data is also registered (Data In Prev in the block diagram)._
+       _Note, if CBC decryption is performed, or if running in CFB, OFB or CTR mode, the input data is also registered (Data In Prev in the block diagram)._
     2. The initial key is loaded into the Full Key register inside the cipher core.

        _Note, if the ECB/CBC decryption is performed, the Full Key register is loaded with the value stored in the Decryption Key register._

-    _Note, for the AES unit to automatically start in CBC/CTR mode, also the IV must be ready.
+    _Note, for the AES unit to automatically start in CBC, CBF, OFB or CTR mode, also the IV must be ready.
     The IV is ready if -- since the last IV update (either done by the processor or the AES unit itself) -- all IV registers have been written at least once or none of them.
     The AES unit will not automatically start the next encryption/decryption with a partially updated IV._